 Pursuant to the exclusive technology consulting and service agreements between Hongcheng Technology and the VIE, the Group has the exclusive right to provide to the VIE technology consulting and services related to courseware and product development services, website design services, maintenance and security services, employee training services and any other services that may be agreed upon by the parties.
 As a consideration for these services, the Group charges VIE a service fee, which represents substantially all of its net income.
+The service fee amounts are determined at Hongcheng Technology's sole discretion.
 The terms of the exclusive technical consulting and services agreement are ten years unless Hongcheng Technology sends a notice of termination in writing prior to the expiration, the agreement shall automatically be renewed for an additional term of ten years.